 Sorry, failed to load required information.
 Please contact your system administrator.

 In 1941, Brooke’s son, Vyner, established a written constitution known as the Constitution Order in Council during the 100th anniversary celebration of the Brookes’ rule in Sarawak.
-As a result, the Council Negri membership numbers were increased to 24.
-Instead of Vyner Brookes (in his role as Rajah) the Chief Secretary was appointed to preside over the Council Negri.
+As a result, the Council Negeri membership numbers were increased to 24.
+Instead of Vyner Brookes (in his role as Rajah) the Chief Secretary was appointed to preside over the Council Negeri.

 Administrative Division and Districts

-There have been five Chief Ministers since the office was created in 1963:
+There have been six Premier of Sarawak since the office was created in 1963:

 1. Datuk Stephen Kalong Ningkan (1963-1966)